jbt/tiny-hashes/README.md

 along with helper functions I found somewhere on the internet for converting strings to byte arrays etc, then bashed them every which-way I could with functionally-equivalent rearrangements to make the size smaller however I could think.
 Just don't try to get me to explain what any of it does any more.

+Shout out to [RyanC][//github.com/ryancdotorg] for spotting a couple of bugs where I'd been a moron and over-optimised.